Migrate the Azure Information Protection (AIP) add-in to built-in labeling for Office apps

-Use the AIP add-in for your Windows Office apps only if you've already deployed it to users and you need time to migrate them to built-in labeling.
-Or, users need a feature that isn't supported by built-in labeling.
-Use the feature parity information on this page to help you identify these features.
+Until the retirement date, use the AIP add-in for your Windows Office apps only if you've already deployed it to users and you need time to migrate them to built-in labeling.
+Or, if there's a key feature that users need that isn't yet available for their Office update channel.

 Features supported only by built-in labeling for Office apps

 Many new labeling features are in planning or development, so expect the list in this section to grow over time.

 Some features are only supported by built-in labeling for Office apps, and won't be supported by the AIP add-in.
 These include: